linode/docs/docs/kubernetes/getting-started-with-load-balancing-on-a-lke-cluster/index.md

 - [Terraform](/docs/kubernetes/how-to-deploy-an-lke-cluster-using-terraform/), the popular infrastructure as code (IaC) tool.

     {{< note >}}
 An LKE cluster will already have Linode's Cloud Controller Manager installed in the cluster's control plane.
-If you **did not** deploy your Kubernetes cluster using LKE and would like to make use of the Linode Cloud Controller Manager, see How to Add NodeBalancers to a Non-Linode Managed Kubernetes Cluster.
+If you **did not** deploy your Kubernetes cluster using LKE and would like to make use of the Linode Cloud Controller Manager, see [Installing the Linode CCM on an Unmanaged Kubernetes Cluster - A Tutorial](/docs/kubernetes/installing-the-linode-ccm-on-an-unmanaged-kubernetes-cluster/).
     {{</ note >}}

 ## Adding Linode NodeBalancers to your Kubernetes Cluster

-To add an external load balancer to your Kubernetes cluster you can add the example lines to a new configuration file or more commonly, to a Service file.
+To add an external load balancer to your Kubernetes cluster you can add the example lines to a new configuration file, or more commonly, to a Service file.
 When the configuration is applied to your cluster, Linode NodeBalancers will be created, and added to your Kubernetes cluster.
 Your cluster will be accessible via a public IP address and the NodeBalancers will route external traffic to a Service running on healthy nodes in your cluster.

 {{< note >}}
 Billing for Linode NodeBalancers begin as soon as the example configuration is successfully applied to your Kubernetes cluster.